•Bloor coined the termed lipid.

 •These are esters of fatty acids and their derivatives; composed of primarily C, H and O.

-The amount of O is considerably very less and the ratio of H:O is not 2:1.
+•The amount of Oxygen (O) is considerably very less and the ratio of H:O is not 2:1.

-The basic component of lipids is fatty acid.
+•The basic component of lipid is fatty acid.

-Simple lipids are regarded as esters of long chain fatty acids and alcohol, majorly glycerol with linkage is ester linkage.
+•Simple lipids are regarded as esters of long chain fatty acids and alcohol, majorly glycerol with ester linkage.